-Children of Prisoners of War or Persons Missing in Action (Sec.
+Children of Prisoners-of-War or Persons Missing-in-Action (Sec.
 54.209 Tex.
 Ed.
 Code)

-Dependent children of any person who is a domiciliary of Texas on active duty as a member of the armed forces of the United States, and who at the time of registration is classified by the Department of Defense as a prisoner of war or as missing in action are eligible for exemption of tuition and fees.
-Application for this exemption should be made in the Business Office well in advance of the student's registration.
+Dependent children of any person who is a domiciliary of Texas on active duty as a member of the armed forces of the United States, and who at the time of registration is classified by the Department of Defense as a prisoner-of-war or as missing-in-action are eligible for exemption of tuition and fees.
+Application for this exemption must be made at the Business Office well in advance of the student's registration.